-Site Allocation Policy Proposed Site 20: Tesco, 13 Acre Lane SW2 Land uses Replacement supermarket with residential.
-The site has potential to accommodate approximately 120 to 170 self-contained residential units.
-Affordable housing The affordable housing threshold is 35 per cent.
-Social infrastructure The requirements of Local Plan Policy S2 in relation to new social infrastructure and assessment of anticipated impacts on existing social infrastructure should be addressed.
-Employment and skills Development should maximise local employment opportunities and help address skills deficits in the local population.
+Proposed Site 20: Tesco, 13 Acre Lane SW2 Replacement supermarket with residential.
+The site has potential to accommodate approximately 180 to 210 self-contained residential units.
+The affordable housing threshold is 35 per cent.
+The requirements of Local Plan Policy S2 in relation to new social infrastructure and assessment of anticipated impacts on existing social infrastructure should be addressed.
+Development should maximise local employment opportunities and help address skills deficits in the local population.
 This is to be achieved through meeting the requirements of Local Plan Policy ED15, including agreement of an Employment and Skills Plan.
-Digital connectivity Provision for digital connectivity infrastructure is required in accordance with Local Plan Policy T9 and London Plan Policy SI6.
-Heritage assets Development should cause no harm to the significance (including setting) of heritage assets, in particular to the setting of Lambeth Town Hall in views from Coldharbour Lane, which is identified as significant in the Brixton Conservation Area Statement.
-Building heights and views; townscape The site is not appropriate for a tall building development.
-Development should address the following principles: reinstate a building line to Acre Lane introduce animation and pedestrian entrances to Acre Lane use materials and massing which responds positively to local distinctiveness ground floor residential units should all be provided with adequate defensible space, especially those fronting Acre Lane Transport, movement and public realm Local Plan and London Plan parking standards will apply.
-All other Local Plan transport policies, plus Local Plan Policy Q1 on inclusive environments and Policy Q6 on urban design in the public realm should be addressed.
-A replacement supermarket of equivalent net sales area to the existing store is expected to need an appropriate level of parking to operate effectively.
-Car parking provision should secure a meaningful reduction from the existing quantum in order to achieve key Local Plan and Transport Strategy objectives around active travel, carbon reduction and air quality improvement.
-Non-car access and pedestrian accessibility to the store should be positively promoted through scheme design.
-Visibility for pedestrians and cyclists should be optimised and pedestrian access into and through the site should be improved.
-This should include a widened footway along Acre Lane with enhanced urban greening.
-Servicing of the replacement supermarket should be accessed from Baytree Road rather than from Acre Lane.
-Vehicular cross-overs at Acre Lane should be minimised, to maximise pedestrian flow to and from the town centre.
-New streets should be legible, safe, and tree-lined, with adequate defensible space to ground floor residential uses.
+Provision for digital connectivity infrastructure is required in accordance with Local Plan Policy T9 and London Plan Policy SI6.
+Development should preserve or enhance the significance (including setting) of heritage assets, in particular to the setting of Lambeth Town Hall in views from Coldharbour Lane, which is identified as significant in the Brixton Conservation Area Statement.
+Where heritage harm results proposals will be required to meet the requirements of the National Planning Policy Framework.
+The site is not appropriate for a tall development, defined as over 45m in this location.
+Development should address the following principles: reinstate a building line to Acre Lane introduce animation and pedestrian entrances to Acre Lane use materials and massing which responds positively to local distinctiveness ground floor residential units should all be provided with adequate defensible space, especially those fronting Acre Lane